canonical/backup-operators/docs/explanation/bacula-fd-charm-architecture.md

 # Charm architecture: bacula-fd

-Bacula-fd charm is a very simple subordinate charm that installs and manages the Bacula file daemon on target machines.
+The bacula-fd charm is a subordinate charm that installs and manages the Bacula file daemon on target machines.
 Bacula-fd (Bacula File Daemon) is the backup agent that needs to be installed on machines requiring backups.
 The bacula-fd handles many important duties, such as